vandsh/sitecore-dxfindexer/README.md

 ### What do I need if for? ###

 - The example in the project uses a RSS feed for an example external datasource, but a real-world use case would be pulling in job details form an external job application service such as Kenexa
-- The idea behind the `Index Enpoint` is to bring in a mostly-read-only datastore without bringing it in to the content tree.
-Using an index in this fashion allows you to still use the `CcontentSearch` api
+- The idea behind the `Index Endpoint` is to bring in a mostly-read-only datastore without bringing it in to the content tree.
+Using an index in this fashion allows you to still use the `ContentSearch` api

 ### How do I use it ###
 Should be as easy as: